cameraui/docs/automations/index.md

 To share automations, see [Blueprints & store](/automations/blueprints).

 [^detvssensor]: A Detection event fires on each raw event as it happens.
-A Sensor change reacts to the sensor's own state, which keeps the recognised names, plates, or labels for as long as the subject stays in view.
+A Sensor change reacts to the sensor's own state, which keeps the recognized names, plates, or labels for as long as the subject stays in view.